 Games To Play

 Music, music, music.
 Dancing is a great way for a baby to practice his or her balance.
 Kneeling or standing and slowly rocking to the music is lots of fun.

-At this age, a baby practices new skills be repeating them again and again and again like stacking blocks or taking things out of a bag and putting them back again.
+At this age, a baby practices new skills by repeating them again and again and again, like stacking blocks or taking things out of a bag and putting them back again.

 Now that your baby probably sits steadily without support, playing in a sandbox can be great fun.
 Here are some tips for having fun at the playground.